Indicator Development Process

 The Dairy Sustainability Framework is designed to align and connect the dairy sector in its sustainability efforts.
 Importantly, another key deliverable of the Framework is to demonstrate the continuous improvement in the sustainable production of milk and dairy products at an aggregate global level.

-To achieve the DSF ambition it has been agreed by both the DSF Advisory Council, and ratified by the Governors of the DSF, that a set of high level indicators are to be developed for each of the DSF Criteria.
+To achieve the DSF ambition it was agreed by both the DSF Advisory Council, and ratified by the Governors of the DSF, that a set of high level indicators were to be developed for each of the 11 DSF Criteria.

 The aggregation of each will provide an ‘indication’ of the sector’s continuous improvement.
 Though we want to be as robust as possible, the DSF will not be claiming that they are scientifically robust metrics with an exact data ‘measure’, more that they allow us to quantify the trends over time of the sector’s progression.